In the Community

 Scholarships for Youth In Need

-Special needs children and adults learn and explore the world of dance through MCB’s Danceability initiative.
+Children and adults with different abilities learn and explore the world of dance through MCB’s Danceability initiative.
 This first-of-its kind program in the area was designed by physical therapists in collaboration with MCB dancers – who lead the classes together – to meet the students’ unique needs and abilities.

-Danceability provides a safe and supportive learning environment where people with special needs can grow and develop their skills.
+Danceability provides a safe and supportive learning environment where people with different abilities can grow and develop their skills.
 Learn more.

 Performance Tickets for Non-Profit Agencies